merenlab/anvio.org/help/main/programs/anvi-script-reformat-fasta/index.md

 </div>

 {:.notice}
-If you use the flag `--report-file`, it will also create a TAB-delimited file for you to keep track of which defline in the new file corresponds to which defline in the original file.
+If you use the flag `--report-file`, it will also create a <span class="artifact-n">[rename-report-file](/help/main/artifacts/rename-report-file)</span> TAB-delimited file for you to keep track of which defline in the new file corresponds to which defline in the original file.

 {:.notice}
 This program can work with compressed input FASTA files (i.e., the file name ends with a `.gz` extention) and will report a compressed output FASTA file (i.e., if the output file name ends with a `.gz` extension).